The Pipe Dream Trail runs along the steep slope just below the cliffs

 on corner), zero your odometer and drive 3.2 miles south on 191.
 Watch for

-a Hidden Valley Trailhead sign on your right.
-Follow this road 1/2 mile to
+a small Hidden Valley Trailhead sign on your right.
+Turn right on Angel

-the trailhead parking.
-The Pipe Dream trail is in the southwest corner of
+the trailhead parking, 1/2 mile from the highway.
+The Pipe Dream trail is in the southwest

 In the map at right, the Pipe Dream trail is shown in green.